mccombspj/kurumastories/content/nissan/fairlady/MF-RT-Nissan-Fairlady-Z432-1970.md

 <b>Hirao:</b> I don't think you can say in general.

-<b>Tanabe:</b> The main idea was that we didn't want the struts to stick up too high intrude on the interior packaging... so it has nothing to do with handling stability.
+<b>Tanabe:</b> The main idea was that we didn't want the struts to stick up too high and intrude on the interior packaging... so it has nothing to do with handling stability.

 <b>Mizutsu:</b> We decided on the geometry, such as the height of the differential and the angle of the link on the strut side, to see where we could minimize the camber change... the car has a tendency to sink at the rear when cornering and accelerating.